Bounds on Eigenfunctions of Quantum Cat Maps: Introduction

-For a sequence of $N$, we have the following lower bound. \begin{theorem} Suppose $A$ is a matrix satisfying~\eqref{e:A-intro} with positive eigenvalues, even trace, and coprime off-diagonal terms.
+In \cite{Bonechi-DeBievre2000_Article_ExponentialMixingAndTimeScales}, Bonechi and De Bi{\`e}vre prove that for each $A$, there exists a sequence of $M_{N,0}$ with ``short" periods.
+Faure, Nonnenmacher, and Bi{\`e}vre use this result in \cite{scarred} to show that there exists a sequence of eigenfunctions that are localized, as quantified by semiclassical measures.
+We also utilize \cite{Bonechi-DeBievre2000_Article_ExponentialMixingAndTimeScales} to show there exists a sequence of $M_{N, 0}$ with localized eigenfunctions, as demonstrated by the following lower bound. \begin{theorem} Suppose $A$ is a matrix satisfying~\eqref{e:A-intro} with positive eigenvalues, even trace, and coprime off-diagonal terms.
 Then we can find a sequence of odd integers $N_k\to\infty$ such that for all $\varepsilon>0$, there exists $k_0$ such that for all $k\geq k_0$, there exists an eigenfunction $u$ of $M_{N,0}$ with $\|u\|_{\ell^2}=1$ and

 \end{theorem}